 We continue working on the project XSR900!
 It is necessary to change the configuration of the handlebar for the footrest system LSL 2-slide, which we set with a slight shift backwards for a greater forward body angle.
 We want a more comfortable ride at 120-160 kmh.
 The easiest way is to use adjustable clip-ons, but they will radically change the image of neo-retro that we want to keep.
-With clip-ons, the bike will look more like a Cafe Racer with an upright riding position, but what we want is a city motorcycle, better adapted for high-speed driving than the standard one.
+With clip-ons, the bike will look more like a Cafe Racer, but what we want is a city motorcycle, better adapted for high-speed driving than the standard one.

 Handlebar is not the most practical solution for experiments with positioning, because there are no operational adjustments.
 The basic principles when choosing a handlebar are simple, but it is difficult to accurately predict the geometry:

 - The larger the pullback (bend back) "E", the closer the elbows are to the ribs, and the body is more streamlined (on sport bikes, the pullback of clip-ons is big).
-The smaller the pulbek - the stronger the elbows stick out - this makes it easier to hold the steering wheel (on a mx motorcycle, the pulbek is small).
+The smaller the pulback - the stronger the elbows stick out - this makes it easier to hold the steering wheel (on a mx motorcycle, the pulback is small).

 - The length of the handle (straight part at the edges of the handlebar) "F" depends on the number of controls on the handlebar.
 The shorter the handle length, the stronger the handlebar.
-On cross-country motorcycles, the handle length is short, because there are no consoles, and its strength is important.
-On road motorcycles, the handle length is longer, because you need to place the consoles with the ignition buttons, turn signals, high beam, etc.
+On enduro motorcycles, the handle length is short, because there are no controls, and its strength is important.
+On road motorcycles, the handle length is longer, because you need to place the controls with the ignition buttons, turn signals, high beam, etc.

 - Lifting the base of the handle “C” (determines the handle angle) is a dependent quantity that is responsible for turning the fist and, accordingly, raising the elbows and shoulders.
 It is selected for a specific handlebar geometry in such a way that the wrists do not twist or tense.

-- The length of the handlebar center for the hanger "D", as a rule, is no less than the standard and fits any crossheads and crutches.
+- The length of the handlebar center for the hanger "D", as a rule, is no less than the standard and fits any clamps and top yokes.
 The wider this part, the stronger the handlebar.